Clear blue skies · 52°F at the start · ideal for 55,000 runners

 The largest marathon on earth.
 Five boroughs, two million spectators, one legendary finish in Central Park.

 First run 1970.
 The New York City Marathon is the largest marathon in the world by finishers.
-The 2026 lottery drew a record 240,000+ applications — up nearly 20% from 2025 — giving approximately 4% non-guaranteed entry odds.
+The 2026 lottery drew a record 240,000+ applications, up nearly 20% from 2025, competing for only ~2,400 non-guaranteed bibs, an approximate 1% acceptance rate and the lowest in race history.

 Clear blue skies · 52°F at the start · ideal for 55,000 runners